Event-Driven Architecture

 | Single subscriber bottleneck | One slow subscriber blocks processing | Scale subscribers independently, use DLQ |

-- Sharing Model — event subscribers run in system context; understand how sharing rules apply to data accessed by event handlers
+- Sharing Model: event subscribers run in system context; sharing rules still apply to data accessed by event handlers

 Sources